Do you Worry about Paying Residential Care Fees?

 The current approach to care fees in the UK is in some peoples eyes, unfair, particularly to those who have worked hard through their lives and paid their taxes and mortgages and scrimped and saved to build up a nest egg and, generally done the right thing, are then being penalised, whilst those who haven’t fully paid their way and generally wasted away their assets potentially end up getting residential care for free.
 This is arguably unfair.
 However, you don’t have to sit back and accept this situation.
 You can take action and protect some of what is rightfully yours.

 So What Action Can You Take?

 There are all sorts of different actions you can take.
 The key is taking actions that are legal and legitimate and falling foul of the laws and regulations that exist in this area.
 Therefore, obtaining specialist advice is crucial.
+Some of the matters listed below will not make much sense but don’t worry.
+WE have listed them just so that you can see that there are many matters that can be considered.
+This is why we always recommend that you seek specialist legal advice from a firm of solicitors such as ourselves.
 The various actions you can include some of the following: –

 - Doing nothing – after all, you hopefully will never go into care..!

 - Avoid going into a Residential Care Home – eg staying with your family

 - Pay up care fees in full if enter Residential Care Home

 - Choosing the right care home for you